VGFXOpenGL

 • Alpha blending for flares, glow, gun shots and other lighting effects

-• Realistic lens flare effects with occlusion test and fade out effect
+• Lens flare effects with occlusion test and view dependent fading

 Lensflares Lensflares Lensflares Lensflares Lensflares